adamtheturtle/requests-mock-flask/docs/source/index.rst

 ..
 Use "code" rather than "code-block" to avoid having this picked up
 .. by both the `PythonCodeBlockParser` and the `CaptureParser` from Sybil.
 ..
-Sybil does not recognize `code` as a code block, so it does not pick it up.
+We have set up Sybil not recognize `code` as a code block in the Python
+.. code block parser, so it does not pick this up.
 ..
-If they both pick it up, we get an error about overlapping regions.
+If multiple parsers pick this up, we get an error about overlapping regions.

 .. code:: python